DenisPav/Ooze/docs/filters.md

 ## Registering filter implementation
 In order for `Ooze` to see your filter implementation you will need to register it into the `ServiceCollection`.
 Easiest way to do so is to use `.Add()` method that is exposed on the builder that is returned by calling `.AddOozeTyped()`.
 You can also register it manually to the `ServiceCollection` if needed.

-By default filter implementations registered via `Add` method are `Singletons`.
+By default all provider implementations registered via `Add` method are `Singletons`.
 But you can override this behaviour by passing lifetime as additional argument to the `Add` method.

 ## Async support
 Filters can also be used in `async` fashion.
 Async support is currently hidden behind `EnableAsyncResolvers` call.
 If you wish to use async filtering be sure to call that while registering related `Ooze` code.
 Below we can see example of async filter declaration, notice the usage of `IAsyncFilterProvider` and `AsyncFilters`.